 Ohio State encourages individuals to report incidents of sexual misconduct to University Police or the appropriate law enforcement agency.
 Timely reporting to the police is an important factor in successful investigation and prosecution of crimes, including sexual violence crimes, and may lead to the arrest of an offender or aid in the investigation of other incidents.
 If a victim/survivor wants to file an anonymous police report and obtain a police report number for future consideration, the Title IX office and/or SARNCO advocates can assist in filing a report on their behalf.
 Click here for more information on reporting to police.

 Have questions about the reporting process?
-Contact an Intake and Outreach Coordinator in the Title IX office.
+Contact a Civil Rights Intake Coordinator in the Office of Institutional Equity.

 Ohio State has designated the Title IX coordinator to oversee complaints of sexual misconduct at the university.
 An individual who has experienced sexual misconduct has the right to choose whether to report the incident to Ohio State's Title IX coordinator or Deputy Title IX coordinators for assistance.
 The Title IX coordinator and Deputy Title IX coordinators are specially trained to work with individuals who report sexual misconduct and have knowledge about on- and off-campus resources, services, and options — including the availability of interim protective measures and accommodations.

 All university employees (including student employees) are obligated to report incidents of sexual misconduct of which they become aware, unless they have a recognized confidentiality privilege.
 See the university's Sexual Misconduct Policy for more information.

 Please call or email Ohio State's Office of Institutional Equity to set up a meeting if you have a complaint involving sexual misconduct.
 You can also call for general information.